stevenrconn/haproxy-in-a-can/README.md

 Builds an HAProxy container image using the Red Hat 8 Universal Base Images (UBIs).

 ## Building the container image using Docker
-The Packer build proceeds in two stages:
-1. Create a ubi container to download source packages for HAProxy and LUA, build them and export the compiled code as a tar file.
-2. Create the HAProxy image by importing the code compiled in step 1 into a ubi-minimal container, apply additional configuration and push the resulting image out to a repository.

 To build the HAProxy container image using Docker, use the following command:
 ```
 docker build --tag haproxy-ubi:<version> .